3DCP-TUe/DFC.data/README.md

 ## Introduction

 This repository contains the templates, libraries, and structure information for _DFC.data - A database framework for Digital Fabrication with Concrete_.
 The aim of this project is to collect experimental data about Digital Fabrication with Concrete processes in a structured way and distribute this data to the community.
-This repository includes the system library of the equipment at TU/e and the templates for data records and software packages.
+This repository includes the component libraries of the equipment and materials at TU/e and the templates for data records and software packages.

 ## Documentation